paulleamy/AMI-Cough-Annotations/README.md

 Annotations of the events labelled as cough in the AMI corpus (http://groups.inf.ed.ac.uk/ami/corpus/).
 List of annotations is currently being revised to include additional detail and more accurate representations of events included here.

-Origial paper related to this database can be found at https://ieeexplore.ieee.org/document/8904929
+Original paper related to this database can be found at https://ieeexplore.ieee.org/document/8904929

 Please use the following citation if reusing this work: